 Native geographic location and habitat

-Native to western and eastern coasts of North America
+Native to northern portion of North America

 Bark color and texture

-Young trees have a white, smooth bark.
+Young trees have a grayish-white, smooth bark.

-Stems are a slender, reddish brown
+Stems are a slender, reddish brown.

 Leaf or needle arrangement, size, shape, and texture